telehash/TMesh/TMesh.md

 The mote with the highest `z-index` in any neighborhood is known as the `local leader`.

 The z-index also serves as a window mask for all of that mote's receiving epoch windows by powers of two.

+### Neighborhood Map

+Each mote should share enough detail about its neighborhood with every neighbor so that a map can be built.
+This includes the relative sync time of each epoch and the current routing token in use, such that a neighbor can predict when a mote will be listening or may be transmitting to another nearby mote.

 ## Notes